nyxical420/rodnmod/README.md

 > [!IMPORTANT]
 > Building Rod n' Mod requires Python 3.11.0.

+> [!IMPORTANT]
+> Make sure you build Rod n' Mod in a virtual environment!

 To build Rod n' Mod, you will need to initialize a Virtual Environment and installed the required libraries with:
 (Powershell)
 ```PS